-Jeddah- Jeddah Season 2022 brought Grammy nominee, Rasha Rizk, to perform on the Anime Village stage as part of the City Walk attractions.
-Singer Rasha Rizk was quickly the start of the event and received the lion’s share of attention and love.
+Jeddah Season 2022 brought Grammy nominee Rasha Rizk to perform on the Anime Village stage as part of the City Walk attractions.
+Singer Rasha Rizk quickly became the start of the event and received the lion’s share of attention and love.

-Rasha Rizk is a Syrian artist and songwriter who rose to fame by singing many anime and cartoon theme songs in Venus Center.
+Rasha Rizk is a Syrian artist and songwriter who became famous by singing many anime and cartoon theme songs at Venus Center.

 She was responsible for dubbing almost all of Spacetoon’s animated shows.
 She was trained in opera and studied music from an early age.